Clemeleonte/MicroplasticsQuantificationAI/README.md

 The scripts uploaded in this repositories were developed for the automated processing of fluorescence microscopy images of Nile Red stained microplastics.

+Read more about our method for the analysis of microplastics in bottled water at https://doi.org/10.26434/chemrxiv-2022-cr5ws-v2

 ## ExportH5.java
 The macro was developed and tested on ImageJ 1.52